What happened to JoAnn Matouk Romain? All the theories behind the Unsolved Mysteries case

 In 2010, JoAnn was found dead in a lake.
 Her death was ruled a suicide - but her family think otherwise.

-Six new Unsolved Mysteries cases have currently got armchair detectives putting on their best investigator caps.
+The bewildering death of JoAnn Matouk Romain is one of the cases being explored in volume two of Unsolved Mysteries.

-One of those is the mysterious death of JoAnn Matouk, featured in the episode titled Lady in The Lake.
+In January, 2010, JoAnn – a middle-aged Grosse Pointe Woods woman – went missing after attending a prayer service at a Catholic church along Lake St. Clair.

-In January, 2010, JoAnn – a middle-aged Grosse Pointe Woods woman – disappeared after attending a prayer service at a Catholic church along Lake St. Clair.
+Seventy days later, her body was found floating in the Detroit River – over 30 miles away from where she was last seen.

-Her body turned up 70 days later floating in the Detroit River, which was 30 miles away from where she was last seen, and her death was ruled a suicide.
+Her death was ruled as suicide, however, her family do not believe this.

-Her case is currently being looked into on the Netflix series, and Jo-Anne’s daughter Michelle Romain doesn’t believe it was suicide.
-Michelle has found clues which she believes will confirm this.
+So, what exactly happened to her?
+And what has her family said about her death?

 What happened to JoAnn Matouk Romain?